Harlequin duck: Behaviour

 These birds feed by swimming under water or diving.
 They also dabble.
 They eat molluscs, crustaceans and insects.
 Harlequins have smooth, densely packed feathers that trap a lot of air within them.
 This is vital for insulating such small bodies against the chilly waters they ply.
 It also makes them exceptionally buoyant, making them bounce like corks after dives.

 Breeding

 Harlequin ducks adhere to a monogamous mating system, during their winter mating season will form multi-year pair bonds, though the males rarely participate in paternal care.
 Young ducks begin courtship in their first winter, females will find success by the second year, yet the males will rarely form a persistent bond before their fourth winter.
 Harlequin males will have an alternate plumage during this winter mating season.

+The eggs measure 5.1–6.2 cm (2.0–2.4 in) in length and 3.6–4.1 cm (1.4–1.6 in) in width.
+4 to 8 eggs are laid per clutch, which are incubated for 27–29 days.

 Both female and male harlequins exercise mate choice preference and pair-bond defense, to demonstrate fidelity to their partner.
 Either partner is able to divorce the pair-bond to pursue a higher-quality option, however this behavior is uncommon.